FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/contract_develop/c++_contract/use_kv_precompiled.md

 | get(String, String)                 | Read Data| Table name, primary key name| String                   |
 | desc(String)                        | Query table information| Table Name| KeyField and valueField for tables|

-The call to the write interface will generate the equivalent transaction to the call to the KV contract interface, which will not be stored until the consensus node consensus is consistent.。
+The call to the write interface will generate the equivalent transaction to the call to the KV contract interface, which will not be stored until the consensus node consensus is consistent。